alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Among the facilities it provides is an enumeration of the citations each work has received from the others in the database.
 This information is automatically generated and therefore somewhat approximate, but researchers can get extra value from the service by setting up a profile and 'claiming' their scholarly works.
-Having done so, a profile page is created that lists the works alongside their respective citation counts;
+Having done so, a profile page is created that lists the works alongside their respective citation counts.
-in addition, it provides three aggregate statistics: the total count of citations the works have received, an *h*-index, and an i10-index, the latter being the number of works receiving at least 10 citations.
+In addition, the page provides three aggregate statistics: the total count of citations the works have received, an *h*-index, and an i10-index, the latter being the number of works receiving at least 10 citations.